daknob/eldim/docs/config.md

 from the S3 operator.
 You need to ensure that eldim has appropriate permissions under the user it is running as, otherwise it will not work.

+##### sendcontentmd5
+The `sendcontentmd5` parameter is a boolean that controls whether `eldim` will send the `Content-MD5` HTTP Header to the S3 backend.
+Typically this is not required since `eldim` uses HTTPS, but some backends like the Backblaze B2 service require it, depending on your configuration (e.g. if you use "Object Lock").
+You can enable it regardless of whether it is needed or not, and `eldim` will calculate the MD5 sum of the file to be uploaded and then attach it with the request to upload the file.
+In theory this can detect corrupted files between `eldim` and the S3 provider, but this is already being taken care of by TLS.
+If the server supports and checks it, it will detect corruption in uploaded files.
+If it doesn't check it, it will be ignored.
+Enabling this setting will increase CPU usage (an averae Intel core can do ~2 GB/s of MD5) as well as memory usage (as this happens in RAM).
+It is disabled by default and only recommended to be enabled if required by the provider.

 ### clients.yml
 This configuration file contains all the hosts that are authorized to upload data to eldim.
 It is recommended to store this in `/etc/eldim/clients.yml`,